Sally Jo Pitts

-I have an innate love for learning, and learning to write has been a part of that.
+I have an innate love for learning and discovering how to write has been a part of that desire.
 As a youngster, for fun, I wrote storylines that played out like movies in my head.
 The enjoyment of reading Nancy Drew and Hardy Boys mysteries and Alfred Hitchcock stories with twist endings translated into creative writing in high school.
 At one point, I thought I would major in English education, but life choices took me in a different direction.
-Even though I was a home economics teacher, high school guidance counselor, and am currently a private investigator in my husband’s agency, the underlying desire to write has remained.
-I have a swirl of story ideas in my head.
-I feel compelled to shape them into fiction stories that will inspire, entertain and encourage others
+Even though I became a home economics teacher, high school guidance counselor, and a private investigator in my husband’s agency, the underlying longing to write has remained.
+I have a swirl of story ideas in my head, and I feel compelled to shape them into fiction stories that will inspire, entertain and encourage others.

 Authors Who Have Influenced Me:

-Authors who have influenced me most are Susan May Warren and Rachel Hauck with their help and encouragement through My Book Therapy and Learn How to Write a Novel.
-They pen captivating stories with interesting characters and plotlines.
+I have been influenced by authors Susan May Warren and Rachel Hauck.
+Through My Book Therapy and Learn How to Write a Novel I have been given invaluable help in crafting stories.
 My favorite Susan May Warren book is Nothing but Trouble.
 My favorite book of Rachel’s is How to Catch a Prince.
 I also enjoy the descriptive expertise of Raymond Chandler and Robert Ludlum and the Ivy Malone mysteries by Lorena McCourtney.